A Functional Medicine Approach To Treating Crohn’s Disease

 It’s also crucial that you address any vitamin or mineral deficiencies that may be making your symptoms worse, especially if you have persistent intestinal permeability issues.

-I’ve seen deficiencies in vitamin D, calcium, vitamin B12, iron, and zinc in patients with Crohn’s.
-Healthy levels of each are essential for immune function and combating the worst Crohn’s symptoms as you explore your treatment options.
+It's common to see deficiencies in vitamin D, calcium, vitamin B12, iron, and zinc in patients with Crohn’s.
+Healthy levels of each are essential for immune function and combating Crohn’s symptoms.

 Lifestyle Changes

 Chronic stress and excess cortisol production can trigger flare-ups and worsen symptoms.
 (9) If you don't already have set coping strategies, I recommend yoga, meditation, or gratitude practices for stress management.
-Adequate sleep and a balanced routine also coincide with managing stress.
+Adequate sleep and a solid bedtime routine also coincide with managing stress.

 If you’re a smoker with Crohn’s, take steps to quit today.
 Smoking worsens inflammation and can trigger not only flare-ups but progression of the disease.
 (10)